Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data

 \subsection{Sample and Observing Strategy}

 Our objective is to acquire deep $u'$-, $g'$-, and $r'$-band images of the Coma cluster with uniform depth in order to minimize sample selection biases.
 The $u'-g'-r'$ color information is used to select the member galaxies (see Section \ref{sec:selection}).
 For this, we start with the data taken for the Coma cluster studies of the brightest cluster galaxy (BCG), intracluster light (ICL), and dwarf galaxies by \cite{kluge,Kluge2021} and \cite{Zoeller2024}.
 The dithering strategy for this archival data was optimized to measure the ICL around BCGs, and, therefore, delivers a large spatial coverage, allowing us to study the whole galaxy population in the Coma cluster.
 However, the depth is inhomogeneous.
 One full dither pattern consists of 52 dither steps, as described in \cite{kluge} and \cite{Zoeller2024}.
 The observations are centered between the two brightest galaxies in the Coma cluster, NGC\,4874 and NGC\,4889.
-For the first four exposures, the middle of the cluster is centered on each of the CCDs.
-Subsequent pointings are shifted by 2\arcmin\, in either the R.A.\ or decl.\ direction, repeating the four large dither steps in an off-center configuration.
-This full sequence is repeated 13 times.
-In addition, sky pointings were obtained between each of these dither steps to construct night-sky flats.
-The ICL of the Coma cluster spans nearly the entire field of view under the large dither pattern, making it impossible to derive accurate night-sky flats from the science exposures alone.
-Therefore, dedicated sky pointings are necessary.
+The pattern is built from 13 four-exposure blocks.
+Within each block, the cluster center is placed once on each of the four CCDs.
+From one block to the next, the pointing is shifted by 2\arcmin, in either the R.A.\ or decl.\ direction, sampling different off-center configurations.
+Thus, one full dither pattern contains $13\times4=52$ science exposures.
+For this central pointing, the ICL of the Coma cluster spans nearly the entire field of view under the large dither pattern, making it impossible to derive accurate night-sky flats from the science exposures alone.
+Therefore, dedicated sky pointings are necessary for the central pointing.
+These sky pointings were obtained between the science dither steps and used to construct night-sky flats.

 This dither pattern was designed to optimize the background subtraction, but it does not provide a uniform depth, especially near the image corners.
 In order to obtain a more homogeneous depth and to increase the FoV, we took additional data with the same dither strategy at eight pointings around the central Coma pointing.
+For those pointing, additional sky pointing are not necessary.
 The central coordinates of the different pointings are given in Table \ref{tab:Coords}.

 Furthermore, we observed two reference fields to investigate the sample contamination by interloping galaxies.
 For this, we chose a pointing around the lensed quasar SDSSJ1433+6007 (from now on referred to as Ref1) as we already had archival deep $g'$-band data available for the time-delay cosmography studies of this quasar \citep{Queirolo} with additional $u'$ and $r'$ band data from \cite{Zoeller2024}.
 The other reference pointing is located around the lensed quasar SDSSJ0909+4449 (from now on referred to as Ref2).
 For our reference pointings, we stick to the dither pattern applied by \citet{Queirolo}.
 Here, we dither only 8\arcsec~ per dither step without centering the pointing on the different CCDs.
 This gives us a relatively uniform depth over a smaller FoV.